 This project is enabling a creative and localised approach to supporting young people to achieve GCSE Maths which opens up opportunities for them to access pathways such as apprenticeships and other higher level courses as well as employment opportunities.

-It will also help us gain a far better understanding of the barriers GCSE Maths resit students face in progressing their performance in GCSE Maths as well as factors which influence their engagement and confidence in difference aspects of Maths.
+It has also helped us gain a far better understanding of the barriers GCSE Maths resit students face in progressing their performance in GCSE Maths as well as factors which influence their engagement and confidence in difference aspects of Maths.
 The research element of this project has been led by Dr Carole Robinson, Associate Professor in the Education Research centre, and aims to provide FE colleges a greater understanding of the CPD requirements of college maths teams and the pedagogical needs of GCSE Maths resit students.
 The full research report is available here

 This programme is being funded by SLN:COP as part of the National Collaborative Programme.
 For further information please email our Post 16 Liaison Programme Manager, Lucy Jenks